JumpGateio/JumpGate/readme.md

 php artisan jumpgate:setup --users --force
 ```

-> `--force` is used to verify users can overwrite existing files.
+> `--force` is used to verify the users package can overwrite existing files that it published.

 1. Set up your database in the `.env` file
 1. Update your `config/jumpgate/users.php`.
+    - If you enable social, remember to re-run `vendor:publish`.
+1. Run `php artisan jumpgate:telescope`.
-1. Or, if you added users, run `php artisan jumpgate:user-database`
+1. Run `php artisan jumpgate:user-database`